mubashirzamir/docker-compose-laravel/README.md

 - [x] Resolve WSL2 performance issues with Inertia + React by moving project to WSL

 ## MISC
-- [] Issues with using laravel installer in the current directory
+- [ ] Issues with using laravel installer in the current directory
+- [ ] Make it more convenient to execute scripts without having to worry about relative paths

 ### Environment & Configuration
 - [ ] Fix `COMPOSE_COMPOSER_VERSION` behavior